DouglasDunn/FitForm/notes/goals/daily.md

 # 9/16/18
-(X) Fix auth.user state so that logged in user's auth.user data will stay assigned until user logs out or token expires () Create logout functionality and conditional navbar links based on whether or not the user is logged in or out () Create a create profile page
+(X) Fix auth.user state so that logged in user's auth.user data will stay assigned until user logs out or token expires (X) Create logout functionality, conditional navbar links based on whether or not the user is logged in or out, and log the user out when token expires
+() Create a create profile page